Rhood92/DISA-STIG-ID-WN10-SO-000030/README.md

-# STIG ID: WN10-AC-000035 - Passwords must, at a minimum, be 14 characters.
+# STIG ID: WN10-SO-000030 - Audit policy using subcategories must be enabled.

 ## Synopsis
-This PowerShell script ensures that the The Passwords must, at a minimum, be 14 characters.
+This PowerShell script ensures that the Audit policy using subcategories is enabled.

 ## Notes
 - **Author**: Richard Hood